calvinlauco/simpli.js/README.md

 # Simpli.js
 Simpli.js ia a library that features detail run-time function arguments check and provides basic data structure.
-It provides useful detail like file and line number which helps developers debugging their programs more easily.
+It provides useful detail for debugging your program much much easier.
 Simpli.js extends the JavaScript standard built-in data type and introduces some data type that are common in other programming language but not in JavaScript.

 ## Index
 * [Features](#features)